 - Driving under suspension, excluding alcohol or drug related convictions

-If you think you qualify for the program, you must complete the Driver Suspension Eligibility Application and visit an SCDMV branch during the week of March 13–17, 2017.
-If you clear all of your suspensions, you may apply for a license.
-Depending on the type of suspension, you may be required to pass the vision, knowledge, and road skills tests before receiving a new license.
+Drivers who may qualify for the program must complete the Driver Suspension Eligibility Application (SCDMV Form DL-601) and visit an SCDMV branch during the week of April 16 – 20, 2018.
+The Allendale branch is only open on Tuesday and Thursday.
+Only drivers who clear all suspensions may apply for a license.
+Depending on the type of suspension, drivers may be required to pass the knowledge and road tests before receiving a new license.